firegento/firegento-magesetup/docs/features/overview.markdown

 When the module is installed, please clear the cache, logout and login again.
 You will see the following hint:
 ![Hint after Installation](https://raw.github.com/firegento/firegento-magesetup/development/docs/features/images/install-hint.png "Hint after Installation")
 Follow the link, fill out the form and submit in order to apply the settings.

+**Attention:** As stated in the setup form, all tax settings will be overwritten.

 Who is behind FireGento_MageSetup?
 ----------------------------------